City , State

 Inpatient and outpatient treatment facilities can help Halcion users conquer their addiction in an environment that ensures safety and improves success.
 These facilities can help Halcion users through the detox process and with ongoing sobriety.

-In addition to detox, addiction treatment centers offer counseling, support groups and an environment best suited for a successful recovery.
+In addition to detox, addiction treatment centers offer counseling, support groups and environments for successful recovery.
 If symptoms of withdrawal from Halcion have been preventing you from getting sober, rehab can help.
-Contact us now to find a Halcion treatment center that offers medical detox.
+Contact a treatment provider to find a Halcion treatment center that offers medical detox.